 Swimming in pools is a recurring theme here, so we've got to endure the obligatory flirtatiously-splashing-each-other-in-the-pool scene.
 (Did the filmmakers not once think, "You know, that's been done SO many times before...maybe we actually SHOULDN'T do that") There's also a late-night skinny-dipping scene, of course.

 And then there's the way-over-the-top—like, cow-jumped-over-the-moon—centerpiece lovemaking scene.
-First of all, the "tender music" is slathered all over it like butter frosting on a cake.
+First of all, the "tender music" is slathered all over it like three inches of buttercream frosting on a 12-pound cake.
 The scene may as well have been set to Handel's "Messiah."
-There's lots of touching going on here and, admittedly, some stellar views of Carter's glistening derrière, but when Danny later confesses to his mother that he and Carter had sex, she asks, "Was it safe?" and I couldn't help but supply my own dialogue: "Oh, yes, mother!
+There's lots of touching and caressing going on here and, admittedly, some stellar views of Carter's glistening derrière, but when Danny later confesses to his mother that he and Carter had sex, she asks, "Was it safe?"
+I couldn't help but supply my own dialogue: "Oh, yes, mother!
 We didn't even see each others' penises!"

 WATERCOLORS features supporting turns by some relatively big names: Olympic medalist Greg Louganis appears as Carter's demanding swim coach, and Karen Black plays Danny's influential high school art teacher.
 Unfortunately, Louganis is alarmingly unnatural in front of the camera.
 He's like a deer in headlights.
 He shouts his lines, then freezes in place, seemingly unsure of what body movement or expression in the face would come next if an actual person had shouted the things he was just instructed to say.
 At the other end of the spectrum we find Karen Black, who seems to pin her hopes on WATERCOLORS as the last great chance at that Best Supporting Actress Oscar that slipped through her fingers back in 1971.

 Even so, it's great to see Karen Black in an inspiring role, playing the one person who really 'gets' Danny and his art.
 Well, until that scene toward the end, that is, where Black's character berates the African-American English teacher for holding Carter accountable for plagiarism on his final essay.
 She scoffs when the English teacher says that letting Carter's cheating slide wouldn't be fair to the others.
-She then recalls in great detail an incident from the English teacher's distant past (wait...how does she know this?
-Are they siblings!?) where everyone KNEW he had cheated in his French classes (and then he married his French teacher?
+She then recalls in great detail an incident from the English teacher's distant past (wait...how does she know all this?
+Are they siblings!?) where everyone KNEW that he had cheated in his French classes (and then he married his French teacher?
 But she was 15 years older than he?
 Or something?), but nobody dared say anything for fear of being called a racist.
 (WHAT!!?)
-It seems unlikely that writer/director Oliveras wanted audiences to turn against Danny's formerly admirable art teacher at this point and suddenly find her reprehensible, so we find Oliveras reprehensible instead, since he came up with the unfortunate drivel Karen Black has to deliver in this scene.
+It seems unlikely that writer/director Oliveras would have intended that audiences turn against Danny's formerly admirable art teacher at this point in the story, suddenly finding her reprehensible, so we find Oliveras reprehensible instead, since he's the one who presumably came up with the unfortunate drivel Karen Black must deliver in this scene.

 I'm pretty bummed (no pun intended) that WATERCOLORS isn't a better film.
 I've tried considering that, when first exploring same-sex relationships in high school, one is likely to cast their pearls before swine.
 I mean, his perpetually glistening buns aside, Carter really is a prick.
 He's cruel to Danny in his rejections, yet Danny keeps coming back for more.
 And Carter is a hot mess.
 (Just before his demise, we're treated to a manic all-night drug-taking montage where Carter pops pills, snorts coke, pops more pills...I was hoping they'd throw in a midnight cab ride to Chinatown so Carter could visit an opium den!)
 This sort of athletic disaster probably would hold some fascination for an inexperienced gay high school nerd with artistic tendencies, but do the rest of us have to watch?
 There's likely a good LGBTQ film out there somewhere that develops these same themes, but with characters who are genuine, interesting, and moving.
 If Danny had learned anything from his experiences with Carter, that would have helped...but the guy Danny ends up with in the final reel is just another boring, manipulative jock with a mean streak.
 I bet he's got a nice pair of buns though underneath those shiny black satin shorts.